cardano-foundation/developer-portal/docs/native-tokens/overview.md

 ## What are Native Tokens / Assets?

 The Cardano Blockchain features a very unique ability to create, interact and destroy custom tokens (or so called 'assets') in a native way.
-Native in this case means besides sending, and recieving the 'official currency' ADA you are also able to interact with custom assets out of the box - without the need for smart contracts.
+Native in this case means besides sending, and recieving the 'official currency' ada you are also able to interact with custom assets out of the box - without the need for smart contracts.

-The functionality is already built in and native assets can almost be treated like ADA in every way.
+The functionality is already built in and native assets can almost be treated like ada in every way.
+There are some constraints (which we will cover later) but for now you can imagine native assets as a possibility to generate your own, custom

 ## What you need to know
 Here's a brief overview what you need to know before we dive in any deeper.